-Providing great service in a restaurant isn’t just about ensuring the customer gets their meal on time, or smiling as you take their order.
-It’s also about the little actions you take throughout their time in the venue.
+Providing great service in a restaurant isn’t just about ensuring customers receive their meal on time or smiling as you take their order.
+It’s also about the little actions you take throughout their time in your venue.

-So, what exactly is etiquette, and what basic tips will help you provide customers with the best experience possible?
+But, what exactly is etiquette, and what basic hospitality tips will help you provide customers with the best experience possible?

 1. Put a smile on your dial

 It’s the number one rule of customer service: be as warm and inviting as possible when greeting or talking to customers.